It Takes a Team.

 Jon RichesJon Riches

 Staff AttorneyStaff AttorneyJon Riches is an attorney at the Goldwater Institute’s Scharf-Norton Center for Constitutional Litigation.
+He litigates in areas of taxpayer rights, public union and pension reform, government transparency, and school choice, among others.
 Prior to joining the Goldwater Institute, Jon served on active duty in the U.S. Navy Judge Advocate General’s (JAG) Corps.
-While on active duty, Jon worked as a legal assistance attorney and trial defense counsel, representing hundreds of clients on civil law matters and litigating dozens of Courts-Martial cases and administrative proceedings.
-Jon also served as a Staff Judge Advocate, overseeing a legal office in Ventura, California that provided full spectrum legal support to one of the largest naval installations on the west coast.
-Prior to joining the Navy JAG Corps, Jon clerked for Sen. Jon Kyl on the U.S. Senate Judiciary Committee, worked for the Rules Committee in the Arizona State Senate, and clerked in the Office of Counsel to the President at the White House.
+While on active duty, Jon represented hundreds of clients, litigated dozens of Court-Martial cases, and advised commanders on a vast array of legal issues.
+Jon also served as supervisor attorney, managing an office that provided full spectrum legal support to one of the largest naval installations on the west coast.
+He previously clerked for Sen. Jon Kyl on the U.S. Senate Judiciary Committee, worked for the Rules Committee in the Arizona State Senate, and clerked in the Office of Counsel to the President at the White House.
 Jon received his B.A. from Boston College, where he graduate magna cum laude and Phi Beta Kappa.
 He earned his J.D. from the University of Arizona, James E. Rogers College of Law.
-Jon is a native of Phoenix, Arizona.
+He is a native of Phoenix, Arizona.

 Jonathan ButcherJonathan Butcher